J-PAL’s Commitment to Diversity, Equity, and Inclusion

 DigiFI African Scholars Program

-The Digital Identification and Finance Initiative at J-PAL Africa launched the African Scholars Program in 2019.
+The Digital Identification and Finance Initiative at J-PAL Africa launched its African Scholars Program in 2019.
 The program provides dedicated funding for researchers based at an African academic institution, or who completed high school in Africa and are based abroad, to develop and drive the research agenda on digital identification and payment systems in Africa.
 It funds exploratory work and pilot projects and matches grantees with a J-PAL researcher to provide support on relevant literature, research design, and implementation.
 This is designed to support a pipeline of researchers from Africa with the aim to add them to J-PAL’s research network in the future.
 As of late 2020 the program has funded 11 resident scholars and 1 non-resident scholar in five countries, and we are exploring piloting this program in other regions in 2021.

 Are you a resident or non-resident African scholar?
 Sign up to receive notifications of funding opportunities.